 Congratulations on finishing the book!
-We hope it gave you some clarity, confidence, and direction as a Jesus follower.
+We hope it have you some clarity, confidence, and direction as a Jesus follower.

-So, what now?
+So now what?

-The best thing you can do now is continue taking the daily steps you've been reading about in this book.
+The best thing you can do now is continue taking daily steps you've been reading about in this book.
 There isn't one cookie-cutter path for following Jesus, but we've noticed some common steps.